 There is a train that comes through from Windhoek.
 Although, I think you are better off getting a car so that you have the freedom of movement as well as the freedom to explore the dunes, nearing towns which are not really served well by public transportation.

 A Trip To Jetty 1905 Restaurant Is Another Must To Add To Your Swakop Visit(Restaurant on the jetty bridge)

-There are a few hostels and hotels in the main town but we opted to stay at Gecko Ridge Lodge about 15km away from town.
-I will be posting about that in posts to come.
+There are hostels and hotels in the main town but we opted to stay at about at a desert chalet.
+I have shared tips on where to stay in Swakopmund as well as included details of where we stayed in Swakopmund.
 There are places with varying budgets but as Western currency will get you very far in Namibia you can stay comfortably without concerning your bank managers.
 For a full list of accommodation options in Swakopmund, here is a list of hotels in Swakopmund.

 Note on Car Rental: Make sure you have all your paperwork, if traveling with rental cars between country borders as you may not be allowed to leave the country with the car.
 So be sure to mention to your rental shops if traveling between borders to provide inter-board paperwork which comes with an additional cost.
 Also, note that most of the rentals don’t have that many branches so you don’t have manydrop off points.
 We were lucky that we traveled with my brother from Botswana to Namibia and when we flew out from Namibia my brother drove the car back to Botswana with him and returned it to the rental shop on our behave.